 Additional measures that you and your whānau and friends can take if you are immune compromised include the following.

-- Avoid staying with a person who is self-isolating (because they are a close contact of a confirmed case of COVID-19 or have recently travelled overseas).
+- Avoid staying with a person who is self-isolating or stating at home (because they have been identified as a contact of a confirmed case of COVID-19 or have recently travelled overseas).

 - Stay at least 2 metres away from people who you don’t know, especially if they appear to be unwell.